Hydrogen internal combustion engine vehicle: Records and motor sport

 In the year 2000, a Shelby Cobra was converted to run on hydrogen in a project led by James W. Heffel (principal engineer at the time for the University of California, Riverside CE-CERT).
 The hydrogen conversion was done with the aim of making a vehicle capable of beating the current land speed record for hydrogen powered vehicles.
 It achieved a respectable 108.16 mph, missing the world record for hydrogen powered vehicles by 0.1 mph.

-In May 2021, Toyota Corolla Sport, which is equipped with hydrogen engine entered the Super Taikyu Series race round 3 "NAPAC Fuji Super TEC 24 Hours", and completed the 24 hours race.
+In May 2021, Toyota Corolla Sport, which is equipped with a hydrogen engine, entered the Super Taikyu Series race round 3 "NAPAC Fuji Super TEC 24 Hours", and completed the 24 hours race.

 Toyota intends to apply its safety technologies and know-how that it has accumulated through the development of fuel cell vehicles and the commercialization of the Mirai.

 In November 2021, five automotive manufacturers in Japan (Kawasaki Heavy Industries, Subaru, Toyota, Mazda and Yamaha Motor) jointly announced that they will take on the challenge of expanding fuel options through the use of internal combustion engines to achieve carbon neutrality, at the (three-hour) Super Taikyu race Round 6 held at Okayama International Circuit.

-Their common view is that the enemy is not internal combustion engines, and we need diverse solutions toward challenging carbon neutrality.
+Their common view is that the enemy is not internal combustion engines, and that diverse solutions toward challenging carbon neutrality are needed.

-At the event, Yamaha Motor unveiled 5.0-liter V8 Hydrogen engine which is based on Lexus 2UR engine.
+At the event, Yamaha Motor unveiled a 5.0-liter V8 hydrogen engine which is based on Lexus 2UR engine.